Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 DuBose said the former NFL player is cooperating with investigators.

-"Kevin met with investigators who are investigating Ms. Pomaski’s disappearance and told them everything he knew," he aded.
+"Kevin met with investigators who are investigating Ms. Pomaski’s disappearance and told them everything he knew," he added.
 "He also let them into his home.
 And took them room to room."

 Ware's lawyer stated that Harris County investigators are speaking with "a number of people about the case."
 DuBose said he hasn't yet been contacted by detectives.

-Ware has a hearing related to his bond revocation on June 29, his lawyer added.
+Ware has a hearing related to his bond revocation on June 29, his lawyer stated.

 Ware was due in court on June 23 on a trio of misdemeanor charges, including speeding, driving with an expired license, and for skipping a past court hearing.
 He’s being held at a Montgomery County detention center, according to online jail records.

 Ware launched his short NFL career with the San Francisco 49ers in 2003.
 The former tight end also played for the Washington Redskins.
 He played a total of just two seasons and 16 total games.

 Anyone with information related to Pomaski’s whereabouts is urged to contact Crime Stoppers of Houston at 713-222-8477 or by emailing firstname.lastname@example.org.